-Specialists from the Moscow Aviation Institute have developed an unmanned aerial vehicle (UAV) "Aurora-1MT" capable of processing information about ground objects in flight.
-The press service of the "Priority 2030" program of the Ministry of Education and Science of the Russian Federation reported that the designers plan to make "Aurora-1MT" capable of continuing flight and calculations even in the event of loss of satellite signal.
+Specialists from the Moscow Aviation Institute have developed the "Aurora-1MT" unmanned aerial vehicle (UAV), capable of processing information about ground objects in flight.
+The press service of the "Priority 2030" program of the Ministry of Education and Science of the Russian Federation reported that the designers plan to make the "Aurora-1MT" capable of continuing flight and calculations even in the event of a loss of satellite signal.

-For "Aurora-1MT", scientists have developed a flight controller with a tensor processor and a control board, trained a neural network, and programmed modules that allow performing tasks for monitoring objects in autonomous mode with information processing in flight.
-As part of the "Archipelago-2024" project-educational game, "Aurora-1MT" successfully performed tasks for searching and photo and video shooting of typical objects, such as cars and people.
-Algorithms for autonomous control and object detection on board the device were developed, taking into account the loss of control signals.
+For the "Aurora-1MT", scientists have developed a flight controller with a tensor processor and a control board, trained a neural network, and programmed modules that allow performing object monitoring tasks in autonomous mode with information processing in flight.
+As part of the "Archipelago-2024" project-educational game, the "Aurora-1MT" successfully performed tasks of searching for and photo and video shooting of typical objects, such as cars and people.
+Algorithms for autonomous control and object detection on board the aircraft were developed, taking into account the loss of control signals.

 Read materials on the topic: